October 30, 2025

 Analysis:

-What this proves: Defense contractors, government procurement offices, and military officials who received our email conducted systematic review of our documentation.
-The timing correlation—spike occurring during campaign week—establishes causation, not coincidence.
+What this strongly suggests: Defense contractors, government procurement offices, and military officials who received our email likely conducted systematic review of our documentation.
+The timing correlation—spike occurring during campaign week—demonstrates strong correlation.
 The magnitude (105 views) suggests multiple personnel across multiple organizations conducting due diligence research.

 Pattern significance: This is the second time we've documented institutional monitoring triggered by arms export accountability content.
 The consistency across campaigns (Hanwha 10x spike, ADEX 7-10x spike) validates that this is systematic institutional behavior, not random variation.